Delia Davin: Communist policy and women's lives

 Davin was one of the first scholars to study Chinese Communist Party policies on women and the problems of working them out in practice.
 Her first major work was Woman-Work: Women and the Party in Revolutionary China (1976), which she published after returning from her second stay in Beijing.
 The scholar Gail Hershatter called the work "classic".
 She explained that the book followed policies from the 1930s until 1949, but spent the most time and detailed analysis on the 1950s.
 Chapters treated the Women's Federation, marriage reform, the effects of land reform and collectivization on women, and the lives of urban women.
-Davin, Hershatter continued, acknowledged the great changes brought about by the new "Party-state", and described the contradictions between the reformist Marriage Law and the realities of its results; women in the countryside were also caught between economic independence and their continued fixed place in patrilocal families.
+Davin, Hershatter continued, acknowledged the great changes brought about by the new leninist "Party-state", and described the contradictions between the reformist Marriage Law and the realities of its results; women in the countryside were also caught between economic independence and their continued fixed place in patrilocal families.
 The book, said Hershatter, "effectively laid out an agenda for much of the subsequent scholarship on women in the Mao years".
 John Gittings wrote that the book went "far beyond the stereotypes offered both by the communist regime and its critics" and that it probed the "tensions between a new 'socialist' emphasis on women's participation in economic and political life and a relatively unchallenged structure of gender and generational relationships in the family."

 During the following years, Davin wrote articles and chapters that analyzed marriage migration, domestic service, and welfare entitlements for Chinese women workers.
 Her jointly edited book China's One Child Family Policy (1985) was one of the first studies of the early effects of that policy.
 The review in The China Journal called the essays, though written when the policy was relatively new, "a timely review of the policy's origins, problems, and prospects."